nix-community/projects/proposals/stf-general-investment.md

 [Nix](https://nix.dev) meaningfully reduces the global cost of software production and long-term use.
 It is the basis of an ecosystem of exceptionally powerful tools – including Nixpkgs, [the largest, most up-to-date software repository in the world](https://repology.org/repositories/graphs), and NixOS, a Linux distribution that can be configured fully declaratively, with unmatched flexibility.
-Together they empower the whole open source ecosystem, and increase the technological sovereignty of individuals and organisations alike.

 A large and growing number of open source applications and decentralized internet services can be deployed on NixOS with a single line of code.
 This significantly lowers the barrier to open source adoption.